I’m developing a new project to mentor student artists to serve and shape culture.

 Never having written books before, I’ve been doing my research.
 And I hear that unknown authors don’t make much money on non-fiction books.
 But books are helpful-to-necessary in getting speaking engagements, especially in academia.
 Which is great, because what I really want is the opportunity to talk to student artists in-person.
 These are the people I care most about helping (see this blog post).

-I plan to develop several short (50 to 90-minute) talks that I can offer to Christian colleges and universities.
-They could book me for one talk, more than one, or all of them in a two-day workshop.
-In these sessions, I’d share some content from the books and, hopefully, sell some when they’re published.
+In these sessions, I’ll share some content from the books and, hopefully, sell some when they’re published.
 But I’d also be building interest in a one-semester course in Arts Entrepreneurship.
 It usually takes 1-2 years to get a new course into a college’s catalog, so this will take some time to develop.

 This takes the project into Phase 2.

 Now that online and hybrid learning is standard fare, it would be easy enough to teach one course at several colleges at a time as an adjunct instructor, perhaps spending a few days in person on campus each semester.

 This would be a multi-disciplinary course, since I strongly believe that artists need to be hearing how artists in other disciplines work.
 Some folks in academia <ahem> believe that their musicians, for instance, <ahem> can’t learn anything from artists in other disciplines; when in fact, a French horn player has much more in common with an actor than she does with a composer when it comes to creating paying opportunities for herself.